- Secure foothold

 Overall, they have performed faultlessly – no slippage or grip loss whatsoever which, considering the minimal tread on the bottom of each Cloud, is impressive.

-I had the mist and stone color and quite like the blue – the off tone colors give it a nice look which is easy to clean and, in my opinion, a nicely designed shoe.
-The other benefit of this shoe is that there are a few reflective features on the shoe which make running at night less of a risk.
+I had the mist and stone colour and quite like the blue – the off tone colours give it a nice look which is easy to clean and, in my opinion, a nicely designed shoe.
+The other benefit of this shoe is that there are a few reflective features on the shoe that make running at night less of a risk.

 I was also impressed with the insole.
 It is more significant than any Nike shoe I’ve had, and it adds to the premium feel.

 There are only two cons in my mind.
 One of which is the weight of the shoe.
 It comes in, for a size 11.5US/11UK, at just under 400g which is heavy.

 My running technique isn’t perfect, and sometimes my heel catches my other leg, sometimes right on the ankle.
 With this weight, I can tell you from experience that this hurts.
 The solution is not to do it but if you are like me – be careful.

 The second con is the cost - at £210 these are not cheap.
 As premium as they feel, and without knowing the mileage limit, I’m not sure they’re worth the price point - time will tell.

 Overall, I have been very impressed with this shoe.
 It is very comfortable and is my go-to shoe now for long-distance training runs.
 I have not yet decided if they are suitable race day shoes or not, but time will tell.
 I may end up using them at the Brighton Marathon.

 I have a lot of Nike trainers, but I am so impressed with this shoe that I am considering switching my allegiance.
 If I didn’t have a new pair of Zoom Fly’s to break in, I would be buying a pair of Cloudflow’s to use in parallel.